 - Click here to get your free printable pattern for this adorable Christmas tree gnome ornament.
 I mean, you can make it without a pattern, if you want, but why, when there’s a pattern handy?!

 - If you’ve never cut Mongolian fur before, don’t grab your scissors.
 You’ll cut through all of the fur and be really sad because it won’t be long and fluffy.
-Grab an exacto knife instead.
+Grab an Exacto knife instead.
 Then flip the fur over (I know, it’s counter-intuitive, but do it).
-Then, using the exacto knife, cut through the fabric portion of the fur.
-Only cut the fabric.
-Now, when you flip it over, you’ll see that the fur is long and fluffy and not short and choppy, yay!
+Then, using the knife, cut through the fabric portion of the fur.
+I have a quick video tutorial to learn how to cut faux fur here.

 How Do I Make this Gnome Ornament?